jdwiberg/Software-Engineer-Group-Sigma/use_cases.md

 - Exit Condition
     - Admin is logged in
 - Flow of events
-    1. Admin inputs username and password
+    1. Admin inputs Shoppername and password
     2. Shopcomp updates page
     3. Admin requests to login
     4. ShopComp authenticates credentials and refreshes display